jonathanstyu/jonathanstyu.github.com/_posts/reviews/2015-08-11-a-half-year-in-books.md

 ### The Most Majestic Passage of 1H2015

 I restarted a special book that I put aside a few years ago, [the Tiger](https://www.goodreads.com/book/show/7624594-the-tiger).
 I truly utterly enjoyed this thrilling book and appreciated the reverence with which it treats its main protagonist - the Amur tiger.
-The below passage is so rich with imagery that it makes your stomach hurt.
+The below passage is so marble-y rich with imagery that it makes your stomach hurt.

 <iframe frameborder="0" scrolling="no" style="border:0px" src="https://books.google.com/books?id=lR6rlkBuIGAC&lpg=PP1&dq=the%20tiger&pg=PA25&output=embed" width="500" height="500"></iframe>